Coins and dice¶

 Author: Eric Marsden eric.marsden@risk-engineering.org.

 In this notebook, we illustrate NumPy features for working with discrete probability distributions, such as those resulting from a coin toss or a dice roll.
-For an introduction to NumPy arrays, see the NumPy tutorial.
-We also show how to use the SymPy symbolic mathematics library to analyze dice problems analytically.
-The notebook uses Python 3.
+We also show how to use the SymPy symbolic mathematics library to analyze probability problems analytically.
+See the associated course materials for background information and to download this content as a Jupyter notebook.

 import numpy